Spinal stenosis — MRI test to diagnose spinal stenosis

 An MRI is an essential step in diagnosing spinal stenosis.
 Spinal stenosis is a complex spine condition for two reasons: it shares the same symptoms as many other spine conditions and it can be caused by another spine condition.
 Unlike spine conditions like scoliosis or other easily diagnosed conditions, a physician would need an in-depth anatomical view of your spine to be able to diagnose spinal stenosis and determine the cause of your condition.

-If you or your physician suspects that you have spinal stenosis, schedule an MRI test and follow up with an MRI review with your physician or a Spine Care Consultant.
+If you or your physician suspects that you have spinal stenosis, schedule an MRI test and follow up with an MRI review with your physician or a Patient Empowerment Consultant.
 Having an accurate diagnosis of spinal stenosis will help you and your physician create a treatment plan to specifically address your needs.

 What to expect during your MRI test for spinal stenosis